eknery/specialization_endemism_AF/README.md

 # specialization_endemism_AF
-The project encompass three R-scripts:
+The project encompass three R-programms and their respective data:

 1) environ_heterogeneity, which:
 a) Quantifies georeferrenced points inside a given geographic shape file;